google-gemini/generative-ai-swift/README.md

 Now you're ready to call the PaLM API's methods.

-> Note: All API methods are asynchronous, so you need to call them using Swift's async/await.
+> **Note**: All API methods are asynchronous, so you need to call them using Swift's async/await.

 For example, here is how you can call the `generateText` method to summarize a Wikipedia article: